UhOhSpiders/SoundplayRaspi/README.md

 - Press `Alt` + `F4` to exit the fullscreen visuals.
 - `auto_launch.sh` waits 10 seconds before it does anything.
 This lets everything load properly.
 If it looks like nothing is happening just wait a bit.
 - This script can of course be modified to run whatever you need!
-Notes on the p5js structure found here.
+Notes on the p5js structure found in the p5js folder.